samvera-labs/hyku.github.io/_posts/2015-12-16-community_input.markdown

 You can read more about Hydra-in-a-Box customization and configuration on the [FAQ](/faq.html).

 #### Upcoming Presentations
 No formal project presentations are scheduled for the winter months.
-Some members of the project team will be gathering in San Diego the first week of February for the [Hydra Developers Congress](https://wiki.duraspace.org/display/hydra/February+2016+Developer+Meeting+Agenda) and then again the following month at the [LDCX](https://library.stanford.edu/projects/ldcx) unconference at Stanford.
+Some members of the project team will be gathering in San Diego the first week of February for the [Samvera Developers Congress](https://wiki.duraspace.org/display/samvera/February+2016+Developer+Meeting+Agenda) and then again the following month at the [LDCX](https://library.stanford.edu/projects/ldcx) unconference at Stanford.
 We’ll have much to share about Hydra-in-a-Box progress around this time as the Design Phase winds down and we turn to development!